swisskyrepo/PayloadsAllTheThings/Upload Insecure Files/README.md

     * `.php%00.jpg`
     * `.php\x00.jpg`
 * Special characters
-    * Multiple dots : `file.php......` , in Windows when a file is created with dots at the end those will be removed.
+    * Multiple dots : `file.php......` , on Windows when a file is created with dots at the end those will be removed.
     * Whitespace and new line characters
         * `file.php%20`
         * `file.php%0d%0a.jpg`